MozartofCode/Blackjack-Bot/README.md

 5- Doubling and re-splitting after splitting are restricted 6- Insurance bets are not allowed.
 (Dealer (house) showing an Ace and taking insurance bets) 7- House stays at/above 17
+8- Minimum bet is $10 for the game